srngpnd/UserManagement/Readme.md

 Please note the following points

+- Have used VS 2015 and SQL server
 - Only EntityFramework used
 - Have thrown exception for Insufficient Permission wherever required
 - The rest API calls work only when there is an Authorization header.